The Smithsonian’s Oldest In-Place Building Opens to Visitors for the First Time

 The house went through multiple transformations as well.
 In 1841, the Sellmans had half the house torn down to create a grander three-story wing.
 In the 1910s, the house passed to the Kirkpatrick-Howats, who added a passive solar wing in the 1970s.
 The Smithsonian purchased the land in 2008.

-The Woodlawn History Center is open to visitors every Friday and Saturday from 10am through 12:30pm.
+The Woodlawn History Center is open for visitors on select Saturdays.
 Visits are free and no advance signups are required.
 The house is located on the SERC campus (647 Contees Wharf Road, Edgewater, MD 21037), just past the security kiosk as visitors drive in.
+See the Woodlawn History Center visitors page for dates when the house is open.

 This is a living history exhibit, and the Smithsonian is always looking for a more complete picture.
 Descendants of the Piscataway, Nanticoke, Sellmans, Browns, Contees, Jupiters, Maccubins, Shaws, Simms, Sparrows and any others who called this land home are welcome to share their family’s stories.
 Please contact Christine Dunham (DunhamC@si.edu) to contribute.